Recurrent neural networks: vanishing and exploding gradients are not the end of the story: The curse of memory

-\paragraph{Forward pass.} Here, we are interested in understanding how the hidden state variance $\E[h_t^2]$ evolves as a function of the characteristic timescale of the network encoded in $\lambda$ as well as the input auto-correlation function $R_x$.
+\paragraph{Forward pass.} Here, we are interested in understanding how the hidden state second moment $\E[h_t^2]$ evolves as a function of $\lambda$ and of the input auto-correlation function $R_x$.
 After a calculation that we defer to Appendix~\ref{app_subsec:com_derivation}, we obtain

-Importantly, the variance of the hidden state goes to infinity as longer-term dependencies are encoded within the network, that is $|\lambda| \rightarrow 1$.
+Importantly, this quantity goes to infinity as longer-term dependencies are encoded within the network, that is $|\lambda| \rightarrow 1$.
 Additionally, the divergence speed depends on the input data distribution: it increases as consecutive time steps in the input distribution become more correlated (i.e., less of the $R_x(\Delta)$ terms are negligible).
 This behavior already highlights potential difficulties of gradient-based learning of deep neural networks containing linear recurrent layers as the variance of neural activity can become arbitrarily large, hindering learning abilities of deeper layers.